shopware/docs/guides/plugins/plugins/content/seo/add-custom-seo-url.md

 }
 ```

 You might want to have a look at the `getSeoMetaArray` method, that we implemented here.
-Most important for you are the columns `route_name` and `path_info` here, which represent the values you've defined in your controller's route annotation.
+Most important for you are the columns `route_name` and `path_info` here, which represent the values you've defined in your controller's route attributes.

 By using the default PHP method `array_merge`, we're then also adding our translated SEO URL to the column `seo_path_info`.